 What can I do to get pregnant?

 If you want to get pregnant, it’s a good idea to talk to your doctor.
-Many doctors will advise a few lifestyle changes if you’re trying for a baby, such as taking a folic acid [link to folic acid article] or prenatal vitamin supplements, avoiding alcohol, quitting smoking, and trying to maintain a healthy weight.
+Many doctors will advise a few lifestyle changes if you’re trying for a baby, such as taking a folic acid or prenatal vitamin supplements, avoiding alcohol, quitting smoking, and trying to maintain a healthy weight.
 You may also want to use an ovulation test to help you identify when your most fertile days are.
 You can see our range of ovulation tests and fertility monitors here to help you maximise your chances of conceiving.

 Also, see our tips on how to get pregnant faster.